The customer details page, accessible from CRM -> Customers, displays all the customer's information:

 - Each type of contact must be on its own line.

 - The address entered here will be printed on invoices, quotations, and waybills.
-The field Shipping address can be used if different from the billing address.
+Addresses can be saved in a structured or “free-text” form.
+The field Shipping address or Free-text shipping address can be used if different from the billing address.

 For several shipping addresses add more Shipping Address lines in the customer's details.
 Then, for the Shipment, it will be possible to choose from them in the Customer Order and the Shipment.
 The list of addresses will include both shipping and billing addresses, shipping addresses will be listed first.